KeLiuKL/AI-Model-Packages-to-Reduce-Insurance-Premium-from-Insured-Persons-Doctors-and-Insurance-Company/README.md

 ## Introduction of Owner

-Owner of this GitHub project is Ke Liu, who graduated from NYU's Tandon School of Engineering with the GPA of 3.9, and received the degree of Master of Science in Financial Engineering.
-Ke Liu
+Owner of this GitHub project is Ke Liu, who graduated from NYU's Tandon School of Engineering, and received the degree of Master of Science in Financial Engineering.
+Ke Liu's working achivements are in both AI field and research field:

-- Accomplished several AI models which are built up to solve financial problems by processing numeric data, text data, image data, time series data etc. The financial problems includes how to price financial derivatives, how to perdict financial index, how to recognize non-numeric data to support financial decisions, and so on.
+- Accomplished several AI models which are built up to solve financial problems by processing numeric data, text data, image data, time series data etc., with great test scores, like 97.25% acuuracy score, 96.97% recall score and so on.
+The financial problems includes how to price financial derivatives, how to perdict financial index, how to recognize non-numeric data to support financial decisions, and so on.
 Ke Liu even has an APP-Built-Up experience in UBS, the Union Bank of Switzerland, which utilized NLP methods to tag companies in real time to make reference for investors.
 All AI projects' details could be found in Ke Liu's LinkedIn profile, https://www.linkedin.com/in/ke-liu-459688218/.

-- Researched several national, provincial and industrial projects during her undergraduate school which are focused on investment facilitating, risk management, national development policies as well as regional development system, and published a paper in China.
+- Researched more than 10 national, provincial and industrial projects during her undergraduate school which are focused on investment facilitating, risk management, national development policies as well as regional development system, and published a paper in China.
 Here's her Google Scholar profile, https://scholar.google.com/citations?hl=en&user=8yJFZ4IAAAAJ.
-The research experience gave her comprehensive and deep perspective to study and solve problems too.
+The research topics includes most of important components of macroeconomics and microeconomics, and the researches are complimented in several conferences.

-Now Ke Liu is working for an Insurance Company in New York, and aims to research the reason of increasing insurance premium cost and built AI models package to reduce the insurance premium cost, in order to contribute to the whole USA welfare.
+Now Ke Liu is working for an Insurance Company in New York, and aims to research the reason of increasing insurance premium cost and built AI models package to reduce the insurance premium cost, in order to increase the whole USA welfare.

 ## Background Information